TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          Array of numeric keys with /stdWrap each

    Description
-         (Since TYPO3 4.7) Execute multiple stdWrap statements in a freely selectable order.
+         Execute multiple stdWrap statements in a freely selectable order.
 The order is determined by the numeric order of the keys.
 This allows to use multiple stdWrap statements without having to remember the rather complex sorting order in which the stdWrap functions are executed.

          **Example:** ::